ropensci/roweb3/content/blog/2023-07-21-news-july-2023/index.md

 * [All About Coworking Sessions with rOpenSci](/blog/2023/06/21/coworking) by Steffi LaZerte.
 Discover how rOpenSci coworking sessions have evolved to include themes and community hosts, while still providing a place of community to work and chat.

 * [rOpenSci Champions Program Teams: Meet Ghozayel Elotteebi and Zebulun Arendsee](/blog/2023/06/23/ropensci-champions-program-teams-meet-ghozayel-elotteebi-and-zebulun-arendsee) by Ghozayel Elotteebi, and Zebulun Arendsee.
 Introducing Champions and Mentors - Ghozayel Elotteebi and Zebulun Arendsee.

+* [Open Call for rOpenSci Champions Program Applications!](/blog/2023/07/14/call-champions-program) by Yanina Bellini Saibene.
+We open the call for the second cohort of Champions and Mentors.
+Other languages: <a href='/es/blog/2023/07/14/launch-champions-program-es' lang='es'>¡Convocatoria abierta para la presentación de candidaturas al Programa de Campeonas y Campeones de rOpenSci! (es)</a>.

+* [Teaching targets with Penguins](/blog/2023/07/20/teaching-targets-with-penguins) by Athanasia Mo Mowinckel, and Joel Nitta.
+An inspiring collaboration for reproducibility! rOpenSci members Joel and Mo's fortuitous encounter led to an exciting targets workshop in Oslo.

 ## Use cases